IDX Privacy and Identity Review

 Next, we wanted to take a look at our credit report.
 Here, we were a little disappointed.
 Yes, the credit report was complete and detailed, but it was only that.
 Other services offer the same information, but when we reviewed Identity Guard, we found a lot more resources to help us unpack the information given in the report.
 We can’t show you our report since it’s all personal and identifiable information, but using IDX, it feels monolithic and mostly inaccessible.

-Another disappointment was that the Social Security Number Trace didn’t feel robust as the system we saw in, say, our review of IDNotify.
+Another disappointment was that the Social Security Number Trace didn’t feel robust.
 This is a powerful tool in detecting identity theft, and it didn’t feel as prioritized as it should have been in IDX.

 Finally, there are few other items worth mentioning here, but we can’t really give a confirmed, valid review of their functionality.
 As part of the Identity Premier plan we had access to change of address monitoring, court records monitoring, and non-credit loan monitoring, but since there’s no way to ensure the functionality of these services, we just have to assume they are working as intended.
 We have no reason to believe they weren’t working, as everything else with the service seems to work great.